 - Budget Analyst

 - Investment Analysts

 - Planning Officers

 1. What kind of character is suitable for college majoring in mathematics and statistics?

-Prospective students who are interested in studying mathematics and statistics need to have some important characteristics that can affect the smooth running of lectures later.
-Some of these important characters include having critical thinking, being thorough and careful with details, being able to analyse data, like solving problems and of course having to like mathematics.
+Prospective students interested in studying mathematics and statistics must have some important characteristics that can affect the smooth running of lectures later.
+Some of these important characteristics include having critical thinking, being thorough and careful with details, being able to analyze data, solving problems, and, of course, having to like mathematics.

-2. How to find the best university in Malaysia that has mathematics & statistics course?
+2. How do you find the best university in Malaysia that has mathematics & statistics courses?

-The most important thing is to choose a university that has good credentials in its field.
+The most important thing is choosing a university with good credentials in its field.
 In addition, you also need to consider the location and tuition fees accordingly.